wilgaboury/jsignal/readme.md

 ### Checking That A Value Changed

 `createSignal` and `createComputed` have an optional second parameter which is a functional interface taking two value parameters (the previous and current) and returns weather the values are equal.
 The default method used is Objects::deepEquals.
-If you want dependencies to always update in response to a signal being set, regardless of equality, use Equals::Never.
+If you want dependencies to always update in response to a signal being set, regardless of equality, use Equals::never.